equinor/ert/share/ert/forward-models/docs/examples/RMS.rst

                         the prefix of all relative paths when rms is exporting -v, --version VERSION
-                        the prefix of all relative paths when rms is exporting
+                        the prefix of all relative paths when rms is exporting -a, --allow-no-env
+                        Boolean flag to allow RMS to run without a site configured environment.
+WARNING: This is typically a sign of using an unsupported version of RMS and the configuration of the environment is now entirely on the shoulders of the user.
+                        Consider contacting your system administrators.